cse-sim/cse/doc/src/docs/input-structure.md

 ### Probes

-_Probes_ provide a universal means of referencing data within the simulator.
-Probes permit using the inputtable members of each object, as described in the [Input Data][input-data] Section, as operands in expressions.
+*Probes* provide a universal means of referencing data within the simulator.
+Probes permit using the inputtable members of each object, as described in the [Input Data](#input-data) Section, as operands in expressions.
 In addition, most internal members can be probed; we will describe how to find their names shortly.

 Three general ways of using probes are: